Boardgame-DSL/boardgame/Generalization.md

 - The "Board" (the set X) is represented by a graph

-- Elements of X ("positions") are either the set of edges, or the set of vertices in X.
+- Represent the elements of X ("positions") as either the set of edges, or the set of vertices in X.

-- The way in which elements are related (interconnected) in X. E.g. Hexagon board, square board, complete graph, ...
+- Define in what way elements in X are related (interconnected).
+E.g. as a Hexagon board, square board, complete graph, ...

-- The size of X. The meaning may depend on how elements are related.
-E.g. size is the side for a square board, but the number of vertices for a board consisting of a complete graph.
+- Define the "size" of X. The meaning of size may depend on how elements are related.
+E.g. size can be the side for a square square board, the number of vertices for a complete graph, ...

-- Valid next moves (element in X to be claimed) for either player.
+- Valid next moves (element in X to be potentially claimed) for either player.

 - Winning criteria.
-Maybe specify the type of game from above and use this as help when deciding who the winner is.
+Maybe the type of positional game can be used as a help when deciding who the winner is.
 It is desireable to deduce a winner as soon as soon as only one outcome is possible (assuming non-perfect players).
-E.g. not let the game continue until all elements of X are claimed.
+E.g. to not let the game continue until all elements of X are claimed if it does not change the winner assuming non-perfect players.

 ## Classification of some games: